Department of Naval Science

 NROTC scholarship students’ benefits include tuition, fees, a book allowance, and a monthly stipend.
 Room and board are not covered by the scholarship.

-Graduates of this program are commissioned as officers in the Navy or Marine Corps.
+Graduates of this program are commissioned as officers in the navy or the marine corps.

 College Program